spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/windows.rst

           dism.exe /online /enable-feature /featurename:Microsoft-Windows-Subsystem-Linux /all /norestart

 #.
-Installing an Ubuntu distribution in Windows Subsystem for Linux (WSL)
+Install an Ubuntu distribution in Windows Subsystem for Linux (WSL)

    - In Windows, search for "Powershell" in your Start Menu, then right-click and "Run as administrator".